issyah/dtone-ta/README.md

 - ANTD Grid layout didn't follow the conventional 12 grid (they are using 24 grid instead).
 So I needed to keep recalculating the grid spacing.
 - ANTD has no utility classes/components.
 For example, on MUI, they have spacing and margin classes to add granular spacing on UI based on a scale factor of 8.
 To have a top padding of 8px, we can simply use class="pt-1".
 - ANTD more technical and indepth detail are in chinese. yikes.
+- ANTD is didn't prioritize on PWA.
+Example: There isn't a utility class or API for the table and menu component to make it responsive.
+If I have to make it mobile friendly, I have to write LESS css to include in the build.
+This would unfortunately increase my time spent on this.
 - Needed to reset the muscle memory of writing in JSX(React).
 Had to refer to vue's documentation.
 - Needed to refresh the development methodology of vue.
 It doesn't work like react.

 ## Pages tree

-This the is heirachy order of the url path.
+This is the heirachy order of the url path.

 - /
 - /admin (auth)